Learning Video Representations from Textual Web Supervision: Introduction

-Our goal with this data is to learn video representations---feature vectors which encode a video clip---which are then useful for downstream tasks.
+Our goal with this data is to learn video representations, that is, feature vectors which encode a video clip, which are then useful for downstream tasks.
 To learn these representations, we propose a training scheme in which the video representation are used to pair each video with its associated metadata.
-We use powerful 3D Convolutional Neural Network (3D CNN) architectures to produce these representations, and train the video representations end-to-end on WVT-70M (Section~\ref{sec:method}).
-We evaluate the representations' effectiveness by fine-tuning them on a suite of downstream tasks.
-We find that pre-training with this approach significantly improves downstream performance, and that webly-supervised pre-training is complementary to strongly-supervised pre-training (Section~\ref{sec:experiments}).
+We use powerful 3D Convolutional Neural Network (3D CNN) architectures to produce these representations, and we train the video representations end-to-end on WTS-70M (Section~\ref{sec:method}).
+We evaluate the representations' effectiveness on a suite of downstream tasks.
+We find that, for both fine-tuned and frozen embeddings, pre-training with our approach significantly improves downstream performance, achieving state of the art results.
+This is particularly true in low-data regimes, but we also show that our pre-training is useful in settings where is complementary to strongly-supervised pre-training (Section~\ref{sec:experiments}).

 Our key finding is that textual metadata is a rich source of supervision which can be acquired freely from public sources.
-Specifically, in this work, we make the following contributions:
+Specifically, we make the following contributions:

-\begin{itemize} \item We propose a data collection process (WVT), which uses text-based search to gather a large, uncurated dataset of web video clips and their associated metadata, including titles, descriptions, tags, and channel names. \item We propose a method for learning video representations by learning to match these representations with their associated metadata. \item We demonstrate that our approach outperforms other webly-supervised and self-supervised approaches, achieving an improvement of 2.2\% on HMDB-51. \end{itemize}
+\begin{itemize} \item We propose a data collection process (WTS), which uses text-based search to gather a large-scale dataset of video clips and their associated metadata, including titles, descriptions, tags, and channel names. \item We release a dataset of 70M videos collected with this process, including their associated metadata, and pre-trained models used in this work. \item We propose a method for learning video representations by learning to match these representations with their associated metadata, and demonstrate that our approach outperforms all other pre-training approaches. \end{itemize}